 And, as you’ll see in quote #13, he taught me that what other people think of me is their business, not mine.

-So, today I feel compelled to share some of Wayne Dyer’s words that have inspired or impacted both my life and my parenting journey:
+So, today I feel compelled to share some inspiring Wayne Dyer quotes that have impacted both my life and my parenting journey.